matthodan/jekyll-asset-pipeline/README.md

   - /_assets/bar.js
   {% endjavascript_asset_tag %}
   ```
-  > *Asset manifests must be formatted as YAML arrays and include full paths to each asset from the root of the project.*
+  > *Asset manifests must be formatted as YAML arrays and include full paths to each asset from the root of the project.
+YAML [does not allow tabbed markup](http://www.yaml.org/faq.html), so you must use spaces when indenting your YAML manifest or you will get an error when you compile your site.*

 5. Run the `jekyll` command to compile your site.
 You should see an output that includes the following Jekyll Asset Pipeline status messages.